With the release of D-Day: British comes the first of our Thermoplastic figures, the British Airborne.

 The Commando Troops are some of the most elite troops you can find.
 Being Fearless Vets is good, having Deadly on top of that makes them assault monsters hitting on a 2+, and that’s even better.
 The Commandos have the standard platoon layout but with the Commando stats this unit is far from standard.
 Commando Troops are small with only machine-guns and mortar units integrated into the formation.
 This makes them ideal to match up with another formation that could use some of the best troops backing them up.
 Commandos are good at pretty much anything they do.
 If you need to assault an Objective, hold an Objective, or take out a stubborn enemy platoon, there is no other unit in the book better suited to the job.

-The Desert Rats have less morale than the regulars, for this the Desert Rat troops are cheaper to field.
+Two Rifle Companies The Desert Rats have less morale than the regulars, for this the Desert Rat troops are cheaper to field.
 The Rifle Companies make up the backbone of the British forces, they are reliable and well trained.
 Rifle Platoons are cost-effective platoons that are deadly in the assault.
 Rifle Platoons can choose to attack at night, giving your troops the cover of darkness while advancing.
 The Formation boasts loads of options, mortars, anti-tank guns, machine-guns, and Recon.
 The Universal Carrier Patrols of the Infantry Company gives your troops the edge by Spearheading your assaults.
 Wasps give your troops flamethrowers that can clear an Objective in a jiffy.

 Easy to convert from Rifle Company in Fortress Europe.
 You can use the same models to play both the regular and the Desert Rat Rifle Companies.